Code scanning organization-level REST API

 The node_id attribute, used to identify GraphQL API objects from the REST API, is now officially supported in the REST API v3 for GitHub.com and GitHub Enterprise (versions 2.14 and…

-Enterprise administrators can now request and download billing usage reports in .csv format via a new REST API.
-With this new capability, the same billing reports that are available in…
+The REST API for enterprise administrators to request and download billing usage reports in .csv format is now generally available.
+With this new capability, the same billing reports that are…

 Build what’s next on GitHub, the place for anyone from anywhere to build anything.